 Master of Science (School Psychology Only)

-This program is recognized by NASP as a 60-credit “specialist-level” program and is approved by NCATE/NASP and the Rhode Island Department of Education.
+The program is approved by the National Association of School Psychologists and the Rhode Island Department of Education.

 Doctor of Philosophy (Clinical, Behavioral Science, and School Psychology)